Boom123bam/FLICC-Gamepad/stuff/buildguide.md

 You can change stuff like keymaps and LED brighness in the firmware, have a look at the //CHANGE: section for stuff to tweak and //Layouts to change layouts

 QMK support coming soon...

+## Setting it up for gaming
+Note: You might want to bind at least one controller button, some games dont activate controller input until a button is pressed (even if you move the sticks)

+### Steam games
+Open big picture mode, and go to controller settings, you can set up and map the arduino input there.
+Also check the box for Xbox configuration support.

+Launch the game while in big picture mode and you should be able to use controller input.

+### Non-steam games
+If your game supports controller, you can use Xoutput https://github.com/Stents-/XOutput/releases, it turns the gamepad input into an xbox controller.